ucb-stat133/stat133-fall-2017/syllabus/policies.md

 - There will be __no early or makeup exams__.
 - Do not take the class if you are not available at these dates and times.
 - We will use _gradescope_ to grade the tests.
-- You will have one full week after grades are published on gradescope to request a regrade.
+- You will have one full week after grades are published on gradescope to request a regrade for the midterm.
+The final test is NOT eligible for regrades.
 - Please only ask for regrades if you see an error in the grading rather than a dispute with the rubric.
 - In case of regrading, I (Gaston Sanchez) will regrade your entire test.
 And I will be very strict.
 - During the regrading process you can lose points, even for questions you did not ask to be regraded.
+- Regrades are based on what you actually wrote, not on what you were thinking, or what you meant to say, or what you assumed or failed to assume.
 - After the regrade deadline, no requests will be considered, even if there was an error in the grading.